mdaffin/embedded-examples/teensy-lc-assembly/README.md

-# Assembler on the teensy 3.1
+# Assembler on the teensy LC

-This is an example of writing pure assembler on the teensy 3.1.
-It is based of the example by [glock45](https://forum.pjrc.com/threads/25762-Turn-the-LED-on-with-assembler-code-\(-Teensy-3-1-\)?p=47739&viewfull=1#post47739).
+This is an example of writing pure assembler on the teensy LC.
+It is based on the one for teensy 3.1.
+See ../teensy-3-assembly/README.md

 ## Prerequisites
 You will need the assembler, linker and objcopy from the arm-none-eabi toolkit: